Healing Heart, Body & Soul: A Holistic Approach to Heart Disease

 However, there are other lifestyle factors contributing to conditions of the heart that often are overlooked.

 “There have been many studies done that show how stress levels and emotions strongly affect physical health,” says Sarah Lavallee, a stress management specialist with the Ornish Lifestyle Management Program at Straub Medical Center.

 In a study conducted at Duke University, 50 percent of patients with heart disease who reported feeling isolated and said had no one with whom they could confide died within five years, versus only 17 percent of the patients who were married or had a support person.

 In another study, 1,623 heart patients were tracked over the course of five-and-a-half years.
 They were all asked the question, “What happened two hours before your heart attack?”
 They answered, “I was angry.”

-The first class of the Straub Ornish Reversal Program recently completed its nine-week course, to what Loo describes as “amazing results.”
+The first class of the Straub Ornish program recently completed its nine-week course, to what Lavallee describes as “amazing results.”

 “They increased their exercise tolerance by 50 percent, and the average weight loss was 12 pounds in just over two months,” she reports.
 “Several participants were able to take lower doses or even get off their blood pressure, cholesterol or diabetes medications because of how much better their health is!”

 Discuss your situation with your primary care physician to determine whether you may be eligible to be part of the next cohort, or for more information, click here or call 808-522-4114.